 Host Fruit Removal.
 Removal of host fruits involves the physical removal of all suitable fruit from both the host plant and from the surrounding ground in order to eliminate developing eggs and larvae.
-The fruit is collected and double-bagged before being buried in a landfill.
-California's CREFF program performs host fruit removal within a minimum of a 100-meter radius of detection sites that are indicative of an active breeding area (those areas with immature stages, a mated female, or multiple adults) as an added measure to reduce populations within that area and to prevent spread of adult life stages which are not targeted under the preferred area-wide treatment of male attractant technique, such as sexually immature males and females.
+The fruit is collected and double-bagged before being buried in a landfill and/or waste facility, or onsite in a trench, pit, or other style of deep hole California's CREFF program performs host fruit removal within a minimum of a 100-meter radius of detection sites that are indicative of an active breeding area (those areas with immature stages, a mated female, or multiple adults) as an added measure to reduce populations within that area and to prevent spread of adult life stages which are not targeted under the preferred area-wide treatment of male attractant technique, such as sexually immature males and females.
 Fruit removal is considered an economically inefficient option for area-wide treatment because it is so labor intensive.
 It is also intrusive to residents, who may oppose losing their home grown produce.
 Additionally, this method may possibly promote the dispersal of female flies in search of egg laying sites, thus spreading the infestation if other treatments are not used outside the fruit removal area.
 For these reasons, fruit removal is most useful as a complimentary treatment to one or more other treatments.